-We expect our staff to do their best for you, to treat you with dignity and respect and preserve your privacy.
-We also do not expect our staff to be subjected to any form of verbal abuse, threatened, or assaulted in any way.
+We expect our staff to do their best for you.
+We expect them to treat you with dignity and respect and to take steps to preserve your privacy.
+In the same way, we do not expect our staff to be subjected to any form of verbal abuse, threatened, or assaulted in anyway.